 We can see the preamble that is a fixed binary string 10100001010000, and then the data, that is different on each frame.

-Since frame is oversampled ten times, for each bit we have 10 samples.
-Using the function reshape, we can split the entire data frame in groups of ten bits, and we can see the manchester encoding.
+Since the frame is oversampled ten times, for each bit we have 10 samples.
+Using the function reshape, we can split the entire data frame into groups of ten bits, and we can see the Manchester encoding.

 >> ModeS_dataBits = reshape(frame,10,[]).'